kannikakabilar/Learning-DSA/README.md

-# Learning_DataStructures
+# Learning DataStructures
-This repository is used to learn some basics of Data Structures
+This repository is used for learning Data Structures